Sejal1109/Sejal1109/README.md

 - Getting warm and cozy and playing video games in the winter 🥶
 - Baking breads and cakes when I have too much time to kill 🧑‍🍳

-Thanks for stopping bye :)
+Thanks for stopping by :)
 <!--

 **Sejal1109/Sejal1109** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.